elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/index.md

 ## Setup

 ### Data setup
-To run this lesson you need to install data from …
+To run this lesson you need to install data from the [Elixir CodeRep R script repository](https://github.com/elixir-europe-training/ELIXIR-TrP-CodeRep-Example-Python) NB This currently points to the __Python___ example script - need Alexia to create one for R and then use link to that here....

 ### Software setup
-To run this course you need to install… continue with software installation instructions
+To run this course you need to install the following:
+* R and Rstudio - pleadse follow the instructions [here](https://posit.co/download/rstudio-desktop/) for your machine.
+* Quarto - please follow the instructions [here](https://quarto.org/docs/get-started/) for your machine.